UW-Madison-DSI/student-developer-setup/shukla/README.md

 1. Forked repository, cloned onto local device

 2. Download VSCode for Ubuntu Virtual Machine.
+Make sure all required packages are downloaded in VSCode, including a JDK, make, and any other required extensions.

 3. Created new branch "ukshukla" and created directory "shukla", with this README.md file in it.